I want a slow, simple, peaceful life, one that doesn’t ask me to live on edge, one that doesn’t grind my bones to dust just to pay the goddamn rent.

 The girl of Opulence wears the lavish golden crown of leadership.
 It emits a radiant glow and signifies spiritual enlightenment as well as earthly accomplishment.
 Being in an exalted position gives you the opportunity to be a wise leader and help others, much like happiness is only real when shared, and being exalted only meaningful when it helps others.

 I’m not a leader of anything, except that of my own life.
-Wear your success and assets proudly – they were well earned, resounds.
-What I’ve accomplished over the past three years has been no small feat.
+Wear your success and assets proudly – they were well earned, now that resounds.
+I think leaving an unhealthy relationship is a huge success, lol.
 “Being in an exalted position” speaks to me of privilege.
 Using my position of privilege means helping others.
 Since childhood, I’ve felt a deep call to help others.
-I didn’t know then what I know now, however, that helping others comes at a cost – that of your own health and wellbeing if not tended to properly.

 There is a ritual included with each oracle card in the deck.
 The ritual associated with Opulence is: The Light of Leadership.
-It calls the querent to write a list of their personally perceived best assets and accomplishments, then ask someone who knows the querent well what they think their best assets and accomplishements are.
-Finally, the querent is called to ask a stranger what they perceive might be useful and advantageous to them (the querent).
+It calls you to write a list of your personally perceived best assets and accomplishments, then ask someone who knows you well what they think their best assets and accomplishements are.
+Finally, you’re called to ask a stranger what they perceive might be useful and advantageous to them.
 So, I ask, dear reader, if you might be so inclined to send what you perceive might be useful and advantageous to me.
-I would sincerely appreciate it.
-No inappropriate comments please, as they will promptly be removed.
 This is the initial part of the ritual.

 Here is what I came up with regarding my list of personally perceived assets and accomplishments:

-• Wisdom
+Wisdom

-• Kindness
+Kindness

-• Compassion
+Compassion

-• Musical ability
+Musical ability

-• Resilience
+Resilience

-• Strong intuition
+Strong intuition

-• Wrote a book
+Wrote a book

-• Divorce
+Divorce

-• Independence and freedom
+Independence and freedom

-• Confidence
+Confidence

 The purpose of the ritual is to shine your light into dark places where needed.
 Subsequently, an opportunity to allow yourself to shine may appear in which you can be of help to others.
 Whether you believe in magic or not, it’s a fun little ritual that can only bring more light into the world.

 Perhaps the call to assert your leadership skills as indicated in the meaning of this card symbolizes the need to be the leader of my own life, to claim my personal soverignty and power.
 After all, I am finally free, well mostly free.
-It took forever to get here, and I must carry on.
+It took forever to get here, and there will be no going back!

-Have you ever been so moved by a piece of music that you cry?
+Have you ever been so moved by a piece of music that it brought you to tears?
 I have.
-I do.
+I still am.

-Music saves and meets me exactly where I’m at.
-My first love, likely my last!
-I remember playing piano for hours in a tiny practice room at Centenary College (of Shreveport).
-Just me and Beethoven, Chopin, or Mozart.
-No fear or judgment.
+I remember spending hours alone in a tiny practice room at Centenary College (of Louisiana), just me and Beethoven, Bach, Chopin, Debussy, Mozart…There was no fear or judgment there.
 No pressure to please an audience or play perfectly.
-Connection to the keyboard, sound, frequency, vibration.
-It was sublime.
-In today’s heavy, heavy world, music has such power to uplift and is always a safe connection.
+Only connection — to the keyboard, to sound, to frequency and vibration.
+It felt sublime.

-I stumbled upon an artist new to me, Yannic Lowack, a German composer.
-The piece featured below is called Leuer, another work that brings me to tears.
-He posted a small sample of an orchestral version, no piano, on his Instagram – you can find him on YouTube and IG.
+I recently discovered an artist who was new to me: Yannic Lowack, a German composer.
+The piece featured below, Leuer, is another composition I’ve completely fallen in love with.
+He also shared a short preview of an orchestral version — without piano — on Instagram.
+You can find him on both YouTube and Instagram.

-I miss those days of studying music and daily piano practice.
-I’m reminded of who I was, who I am, despite years of being away – a musician, a lover of the expressive arts.
-May the days ahead bring opportunities to return to the keyboard and to my musical inheritance.
+I miss those days of studying music and practicing piano every day.
+They remind me of who I was — and still am, despite the years away — a musician, drawn to the expressive arts.
+May the days ahead bring new opportunities to return to the keyboard and reconnect with that musical inheritance!

 The turning of a new year feels like a threshold.
 A liminal space where the old hasn’t fully released and the new is still forming.
 I’m approaching this year with reverence and a willingness to listen.